WEBPAGE UPDATED Sunday January 30, 2022

 Expect problems: Additional livewell heat from hot gas, noise, vibration, limited /unstable doses, gas volumes and concentrations, low gas delivery pressures, low variable gas flows and the potential for catastrophic internal electrical or gas plumbing failure is high.
 Expect additional livewell problems, failures and repair cost.

 The Hidden Cost of PSA Oxygen Generators: Always ask the salesman about the all the hidden cost of PSA generator operation including required maintenance, repair and return shipping to the manufacturer or dealer.
 This unit must be returned to T-H Marine for all maintenance, repair and adjustments.
-Before you purchase a PSA oxygen generator, find out how much it will cost you to replace or rebuild the air compressor, electrical switches or to replace Zeolite sieve beds.
+Before you purchase a PSA oxygen generator, find out how much it cost to replace or rebuild the air compressor, electrical switches or to replace Zeolite sieve beds.
 This unit cannot be repaired on the boat.
 If you open the unit housing your warranty is VOID.
 Cost $750.00

 Oxygen Generator – VSA Type